ProseMirror/prosemirror-gapcursor/src/README.md

 basic styling for the simulated cursor (as a short, blinking horizontal stripe).

-In some types of nodes, such as tables and table rows, you might want to explicitly disallow gap cursors by adding an `allowGapCursor: false` property to their node specs.
+By default, gap cursor are only allowed in places where the default content node (in the schema content constraints) is a textblock node.
+You can customize this by adding an `allowGapCursor` property to your node specs—if it's true, gap cursor are allowed everywhere in that node, if it's `false` they are never allowed.

 @gapCursor